thegauravthakur/blog/src/content/posts/how-hoisting-works-in-javascript.md

 In the above example, we are able to access the variable `name` and the function `sayHello` before they are initialized.
 In most of the languages, this action will throw an error.
-But in JavaScript, things works a bit differently.
+But in JavaScript, things work a bit differently.

 I highly recommend you to read this article about the [working of execution context in JavaScript](/what-is-execution-context-in-javascript)